Claim: The word 'picnic' originated with crowds gathering to witness lynchings.

 We should choose to use the word "barbecue" or "outing" instead of the word "picnic."

 Please forward this e-mail to all of your family and friends and let's educate our people.

 Origins: Specious etymologies seem to be all the rage of late, and this wild claim about 'picnic' fits that trend.
 You'll be heartened to know 'picnic' has nothing to do with lynching blacks (or anyone else, for that matter).

 The first documented appearance of the term outside the French language occurred in 1748, but it was 1800 or thereabouts before anyone can prove it made it into the English language.
-Even then, it still wasn't in America — it was in England.
+Even then the word still wasn't being used in America, but in England.